Direct Action Day: Prelude

 The Star of India, an influential local Muslim newspaper, edited by Raghib Ahsan, the Muslim League MLA from Calcutta published the detailed program for the day.
 The program called for complete a hartal and general strike in all spheres of civic, commercial and industrial life except essential services.
 The notice proclaimed that processions would start from multiple parts of Calcutta, Howrah, Hooghly, Metiabruz and 24 Parganas, and would converge at the foot of the Ochterlony Monument (now known as Shaheed Minar) where a joint mass rally presided over by Huseyn Shaheed Suhrawardy would be held.
 The Muslim League branches were advised to depute three workers in every mosque in every ward to explain the League's action plan before Juma prayers.
 Moreover, special prayers were arranged in every mosque on Friday after Juma prayers for the freedom of Muslim India.
 The notice drew divine inspiration from the Quran, emphasising on the coincidence of Direct Action Day with the holy month of Ramzaan, claiming that the upcoming protests were an allegory of Prophet Muhammad's conflict with heathenism and subsequent conquest of Mecca and establishment of the Kingdom of Heaven in Arabia.

 Hindu public opinion was mobilised around the Akhand Hindusthan (United India) slogan.
 Certain Congress leaders in Bengal imbibed a strong sense of Hindu identity, especially in view of the perceived threat from the possibility of marginalising themselves into minority against the onslaught of the Pakistan movement.
 Such mobilisation along communal lines was partly successful due to a concerted propaganda campaign which resulted in a 'legitimisation of communal solidarities'.

-On the other hand, following the protests against the British after INA trials, the British administration decided to give more importance to protests against the government, rather than management of communal violence within the Indian populace, according to their "Emergency Action Scheme".
-Frederick Burrows, the Governor of Bengal, rationalised the declaration of "public holiday" in his report to Lord Wavell—Suhrawardy put forth a great deal of effort to bring reluctant British officials around to calling the army in from Sealdah Rest Camp.
-Unfortunately, British officials did not send the army out until 1:45 a.m. on 17 August.
+In response to anti-British protests during the Indian National Army trials, the colonial administration implemented the "Emergency Action Scheme", which placed a higher emphasis on monitoring and countering such protests than managing communal violence among Indians.
+Burrows defended his decision to accept the declaration of a "public holiday" in a report to Lord Wavell.
+Suhrawardy repeatedly pressured reluctant British officials to call in troops stationed at Sealdah to restore order; the first units arrived on the scenes of the violence at 1:45 a.m. on 17 August.